The Deep Past and the Deep Future

 RRD: I know that when you are going about your day at the university or the museum that you spend a lot of time thinking about ordinary daily things.
 Faculty meetings.
 Budgets.
 Grants.
 Papers.
 Space.
 Students.
 Faculty meetings.
 And so on.
 But when you are in the field, I imagine things are different.
 When you are in the field, how much of your thinking time is spent imagining the world as it was?

 LZ: Yes and, no. Fieldwork is an intense undertaking.
 As a PI, I spend most of my time keeping the expedition organized, safe, and on task.
 It takes months of pre-planning to construct the right team with the right tools, figure out how to access outcrop, planning for basic necessities, and attempting to ensure we meet the goals of the funders.
 Onsite, you’re just constantly dealing with the chaos of the unexpected.
-Someone has heat exhaustion, a rainstorm imprisons the team at camp for three days, you expose the “last” bone at the quarry only to uncover a dozen more, a “road” though thought you saw on satellite turns out to be two winding cow paths side by side, your 100lb jacket just engorged to 1,000lbs… there’s no end to the surprises.
+Someone has heat exhaustion, a rainstorm imprisons the team at camp for three days, you expose the “last” bone at the quarry only to uncover a dozen more, a “road” you thought you saw on satellite turns out to be two winding cow paths side by side, your 100lb jacket just engorged to 1,000lbs… there’s no end to the surprises.
 But there are quiet times.
 I love to prospect for new sites.
 Sure it involves long hikes in rough terrain, but I usually fly solo, giving me time to reflect on all the thoughts I’ve ignored the rest of the year or just think of nothing at all.

 RRD: When else do you really get to step back and think?